2023 Red Thread Warning

-The Red Thread fungus seriously disfigures lawns in the right conditions; recent thunderstorms, heavy rain and warm weather combine to raise humidity levels making you, me and the lawn feel a little sticky!
+The Red Thread fungus seriously disfigures lawns in the right conditions; thunderstorms, heavy rain and warm weather combine to raise humidity levels making you, me and the lawn feel a little sticky!
 This is an ideal environment for fungus to grow and eat the leaves of your lovely lawn!

 So, what's on the cards:

-- Expect Red Thread - it's already active in some places
+- Expect Red Thread - it's already active in many places

-- Rain will increase humidity and therefore the severity of attack
+- Rain and warmth will increase humidity and therefore the severity of attack

 - Large and small irregular shaped patches of lawn will go straw coloured

 What to do about it:

 - Fertiliser is the main defence, promoting growth so that fungal damage gets mown out relatively quickly

 - If you've recently fertilised with our slow release granular fertiliser your lawn should be green and prepared